VitorAguiar/forensicstr/README.md

 forensicstr
 ===========

-R script to analyze forensic STR datasets, produce a table of allele frequency and statistics of forensic relevance and also a simple histogram of missing data across loci.
+R script to analyze forensic STR datasets.
+It produces a table of allele frequency and statistics of forensic relevance and also a simple histogram of missing data across loci.